Of Courts And Confusion: Here's The Reaction To Trump's Immigration Freeze

 By the time the sun rose on Sunday in the U.S., the chaotic weekend set in motion by Trump's executive order on immigration was beginning to give way to greater clarity — in some respects, at least.

 That order — which temporarily bars citizens from seven largely Muslim countries, as well as all refugees, from entering the U.S. — was blocked in part by a federal judge in Brooklyn on Saturday night.
-Judge Ann Donnelly issued a stay that would temporarily prevent federal agents from deporting anyone who entered the U.S. with a valid visa.
+Addressing a lawsuit brought by two Iraqi men detained Saturday in New York, Judge Ann Donnelly issued a stay that would temporarily prevent federal agents from deporting anyone who entered the U.S. with a valid visa.

-Two additional federal district courts have issued restraining orders regarding President Trump's executive order on immigration.
-The orders, from Virginia and Massachusetts district courts, are effective for seven days.
+Three additional federal district courts have issued orders of more limited scope pertaining to President Trump's executive order on immigration.

 Trump, for his part, tweeted an ardent defense of his immigration freeze Sunday.